MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 - Store apps – [Add Microsoft Store apps to Microsoft Intune](/mem/intune/apps/store-apps-windows)
 - Web links – [Add web apps to Microsoft Intune](/mem/intune/apps/web-app)

-If you have applications that use MSI, EXE or script installers, you can deploy all of these applications using *Win32 app management in Microsoft Intune*.
-We recommend wrapping these installers in the Win32 format because it provides more flexibility and benefits that include notifications, delivery optimization, dependencies, detection rules, and support for the Enrollment Status Page in Autopilot.
+If you have applications that use MSI, EXE, or script installers, you can deploy all of these applications using *Win32 app management in Microsoft Intune*.
+Wrapping these installers in the Win32 format provides more flexibility and benefits that include notifications, delivery optimization, dependencies, detection rules, and support for the Enrollment Status Page in Autopilot.

 > [!NOTE]
 > To prevent conflicts during installation, we recommend that you stick to using the Windows line-of-business apps or Win32 apps features exclusively.
 You can install MSI or EXE apps with Win32 apps.